senecaforster/toolbox/content/getting-started.md

 # How to hold great demos

-Written by Hudzah Nazoordeen, Anson Yu, Jaclyn Chan, and Jake Rudolph
+Written by Hudzah Nazoordeen, Anson Yu, Jaclyn Chan, Jake Rudolph, and Seneca Forster

 </div>